carlossvg/ros2-realtime-examples/README.md

 # Minimal ROS 2 real-time cookbook recipes

+Collection of ROS 2 minimal examples showing how to leverage different POSIX and ROS features to create real-time applications.

 * [minimal_scheduling](minimal_scheduling/README.md): shows how to configure the process or thread(s ) scheduling policy and priority (TODO: add SCHED_DEADLINE example)